deanturpin/modern/readme.md

   assert(y1 == 2 && y2 == 2);

   // But what do these even point to?
-(Hint: auto references "decay" to the base type - no consts no refs) auto y3 = y2;
+(Hint: auto references "decay" to the base type - no consts no refs). auto y3 = y2;
   auto &y4 = y2;
   y3 = 3;